 The Company recognizes interest and penalties relating to unrecognized tax benefits within income taxes.
-See Note 6 to these Consolidated Financial Statements for additional information regarding the Company's income taxes.
+See Note 6 - Income Taxes for additional information regarding the Company's income taxes.

 Foreign Currency - Transactions in currencies other than the functional currency of the entity are recorded at the rates of exchange prevailing at the date of the transaction.
-Monetary assets and liabilities in currencies other than the functional currency are translated at the rates of exchange prevailing at the balance sheet date and the related transaction gains and losses are reported as income or expense in the consolidated profit and loss account.
+Monetary assets and liabilities in currencies other than the functional currency are translated at the rates of exchange prevailing at the balance sheet date and the related transaction gains and losses are reported as income or expense in the consolidated statements of comprehensive income.
 Certain intercompany loans are determined to be of a long-term investment nature.
-The Company records transaction gains and losses from re-measuring such loans as other comprehensive income in the consolidated statement of total comprehensive income.
+The Company records transaction gains and losses from re-measuring such loans as other comprehensive income in the consolidated statements of comprehensive income.